 Adolescence is a formative stage in a young person’s education, as well as life experience.
 An academic education is important to cognitive development and creating opportunities for their future.
-The life skills and habits that are developed during adolescence are also crucial–they can potentially shape a young person’s adult life, for better or for worse.
+The life skills and habits that are developed during adolescence are also crucial–they can potentially shape a young person’s adult life.

 Effective substance abuse treatment (for people of any age) should address the needs of the whole person–not just his or her drug use.
 For adolescents, this is especially true.
-Treatment should focus on all aspects of a young person’s life, including their psychological development, mental and emotional wellness, relationships with family and friends, cultural influences, and academics.
+Treatment should focus on all aspects of a young person’s life.
+This includes their psychological development, mental and emotional wellness, relationships with family and friends, cultural influences, and academics.

 Where Treatment Meets Education

 One of the notable signs of adolescent substance abuse is missing school or poor academic performance.
-It can also lead to strained family relationships and friendships, which may limit the development of healthy social skills.
-In combination, these problems can lead an adolescent to devalue responsibilities, the people they care about, and any goals or ambitions for their future.
+It can also lead to strained family relationships and friendships.
+This may limit the development of healthy social skills.
+In combination, these problems can lead an adolescent to devalue responsibilities.
+In addition, the people they care about, and any goals or ambitions for their future.
 Alcohol or drugs not only become an emotional crutch, but also a temporary escape from life, growing up, and adulthood.

 In some cases, the best-intentioned parents, teachers, and school prevention programs just won’t get through to a young person.
-Substances can have a powerful effect on the adolescent brain, and the age comes along with a growing sense of independence–sometimes rebellion.
+Substances can have a powerful effect on the adolescent brain.
+The age comes along with a growing sense of independence–sometimes rebellion.
 When substance abuse issues are brought up, it can have a polarizing effect.
 A young person may feel that their parents, teachers, or adults in general are “against them.”

 This is why adolescent treatment must do more than address substance abuse behaviors alone.
-It needs to acknowledge the unique issues adolescents face, like keeping up with school work, changing social dynamics, and the increasing responsibilities that accompany growing up.
+It needs to acknowledge the unique issues adolescents face.
+For example, keeping up with school work, changing social dynamics, and the increasing responsibilities that accompany growing up.
 In conjunction with therapeutic approaches and substance abuse counseling, your adolescent treatment program can provide education–both academic and life skills–that your young clients have missed or are missing as a result of substance abuse.

 What is an Educational Treatment Program?

-There is no one-size-fits-all approach to treatment, and adolescent clients will be at varying degrees of emotional and psychological development, social skills, and academic education.
-Educational treatment programs can guide young people, not only on a path of sobriety, but also on a path of purpose.
+There is no one-size-fits-all approach to treatment.
+Adolescent clients will be at varying degrees of emotional and psychological development, social skills, and academic education.
+Educational treatment programs can guide young people.
+It can guide them not only on a path of sobriety, but also on a path of purpose.
 You can shape your adolescent treatment program to help to fill possible gaps or neglected areas of a young person’s development–no matter what their story is.

-- Offer workshops in life skills and social skills, which give adolescent clients opportunities to learn things like healthy communication techniques, self-expression, conflict resolution, and time management.
+- Offer workshops in life skills and social skills.
+This gives adolescent clients opportunities to learn things like healthy communication techniques.
+In addition, self-expression, conflict resolution, and time management.

 - Teach the value of responsibilities and community, by assigning daily tasks and chores to adolescent clients.

-- Help adolescent clients keep up or catch up with school work, by offering academic learning classes, online distance learning from your treatment facility, private tutoring, or college prep work.
+- Help adolescent clients keep up or catch up with school work.
+Offer academic learning classes, online distance learning from your treatment facility, private tutoring, or college prep work.

 This last piece is crucial to your educational treatment program.
-School is one of the major aspects of adolescent life that is neglected because of substance abuse, and, in turn, adolescents attend treatment and have to sacrifice school yet again.
-The hope for recovery is that adolescents can repair damaged aspects of their lives, which includes their school education.
+School is one of the major aspects of adolescent life that is neglected because of substance abuse.
+In turn, adolescents attend treatment and have to sacrifice school yet again.
+The hope for recovery is that adolescents can repair damaged aspects of their lives.
+This includes their school education.
 Treatment should not take away from an adolescent’s education!